blueskyfish/blue-paper/libs/server-image-editor/README.md

-# Server Image Upload
+# Server Image Editor

-> Server library for uploading images
+> Server library for the editor environment

 This library was generated with [Nx](https://nx.dev).